Ianshaw93/AlienInvasion/README.md

 # AlienInvasion

-Classic Space Invaders style game made on Python.
+Classic Space Invaders style game made using Pygame on Python.

 # What I Learned